0gregory0/ProbStatipy/LEARN.md

-# How to Create a Python Package and Publish it on PYPI
+# How I Created the ProbStatipy Python Package and Published it on PYPI

 These are the steps I followed to create the ProbStatipy package and publish it on [PyPI](https://pypi.org/).
 You can use these steps to create your own Python package and publish it on PyPI.
 Once your package is on PYPI, anyone can download it using the famous `pip install <package_name>` command on their terminal.

+For a step by step approach on I came up with the ProbStatipy modules, check out the modules on this repository: [Probstatipy](https://github.com/0gregory0/ProbStatipy-Notebooks)

 ---